Colorectal Cancer Screenings Now Start at Age 45, Lowered to Catch Rising Cancer Rates in Younger People

 “Health insurance plans may or may not yet cover the screening test for those in the new age range.
 This could result in out-of-pocket expenses.
 Before scheduling a screening test, it’s important to check insurance coverage for each test option,” Swindoll notes.

 There are several screening options, and some may be more affordable than others, particularly when paid out of pocket.

-“It’s important that everyone talk to their health care provider about which tests might be good options, and to check insurance coverage for each test option,” Saelinger says.
+“It’s important that everyone talk to their health care provider about which tests might be good options, and to check insurance coverage for each test option,” Swindoll says.

-This year, 50,000 Americans will die from colorectal cancer.
+Roughly 50,000 Americans die from colorectal cancer each year.
 The majority of these deaths could be prevented with regular colonoscopy screenings.